themesberg/flowbite/content/components/dropdowns.md

 ### Options

-Use the following options as the third parameter for the Tooltip class to set the positioning, offset, and the trigger type (hover or click) for the tooltip element.
+Use the following options as the third parameter for the Dropdown class to set the placement of the dropdown menu.

 <table class="my-10 min-w-full text-sm text-left text-gray-500 shadow-md dark:border-gray-700 dark:text-gray-400">
     <thead class="bg-gray-50 dark:bg-gray-700">